-As a parent, you want to safeguard the health of your child’s teeth for as long as possible.
+As a parent, you may want to safeguard the health of your child’s teeth for as long as possible.
 Ensuring you’re seeing a specialist orthodontist for their orthodontic care can help you to feel confident that you’re doing everything in your power to give them the best possible treatment and care.
-If you want to get the best treatment for your child but are uncertain about what orthodontic treatment actually entails, here is a step-by-step guide to your orthodontic journey.
+If you want to get the best treatment for your child, but are uncertain about what orthodontic treatment actually entails, here is a step-by-step guide to your braces journey.

 We recommend taking your child to see a specialist orthodontist for an initial assessment around age seven.
 This assessment is beneficial if your child will require early intervention, such as in cases where thumb/digit sucking has distorted their bite, for premature tooth loss due to trauma or decay, or any bite issues that are best addressed at a younger age.
 However, if you’ve missed this early milestone it is never too late to bring them in for an initial assessment.

 During this appointment your orthodontist will perform a thorough examination of their face, teeth and bite and might also take a panoramic (OPG) x-ray of your child’s teeth to assess their growth and development.
 If early intervention is required, they will explain what is needed and the key milestones for their treatment.
 Alternatively, your orthodontist will suggest an age or developmental stage (e.g., after their last permanent tooth comes in) to commence their treatment.

 Depending on your child’s case, there could be several different treatment options that may be suitable.To achieve the best results, your orthodontist will make their expert recommendations based on which option will be most effective.

 Your specialist orthodontist is an expert at straightening teeth and correctly aligning jaws.
 They are constantly working to stay at the forefront of the latest developments in technology and best practice for their profession.
 Your orthodontist will be able to answer any questions you may have gathered from your own research.